Bounded Reflexivity & Constraint Theory

 House prices rose 92% cumulatively from 1996-2006 versus only 27% from 1890-1996.
 The price-credit-price spiral featured rising prices enabling increased lending enabling more demand enabling higher prices.
 Financial engineering amplified leverage through multiple layers: major investment banks operated with leverage ratios as high as 40:1.

 Constraint analysis would have identified the network topology risk.
-Lehman Brothers held 906,000 derivative transactions with $35 trillion notional value and over 200 subsidiaries in 21 countries.
-Network analysis measuring degree centrality and betweenness would have revealed Lehman as a critical node whose failure would exceed the percolation threshold for systemic contagion.
-The constraint wasn’t just leverage ratios—it was the network structure itself.
+Lehman’s derivative network and multinational subsidiary structure made it a critical node—network analysis measuring degree centrality and betweenness would have revealed that its failure would exceed the percolation threshold for systemic contagion.
+The binding constraint was not just leverage ratios but the network structure itself.

-When constraints bound on September 15, 2008, the cascade was immediate: TED spread spiked to 465 basis points versus normal ~30bp, corporate commercial paper outstanding fell from $2.2 trillion to ~$1.2 trillion in two months, and the Asset-Backed Commercial Paper market collapsed from ~$2 trillion to ~$400 billion (80% decline).
-These were not reflexive perceptions but hard constraints on institutional capacity to extend credit.
-The Federal Reserve response (over $1 trillion in loans, TARP $700 billion) was necessary because the financial system had exceeded its balance sheet capacity and network topology couldn’t support the interconnected exposures.
+When constraints bound on September 15, 2008, credit markets seized across every channel.
+The Asset-Backed Commercial Paper market collapsed from ~$2 trillion to ~$400 billion (80% decline).
+The Federal Reserve response (over $1 trillion in loans, TARP $700 billion) was necessary because the financial system had exceeded its balance sheet capacity and network topology could not support the interconnected exposures.

 The Constraint Binding Process